|birth||Cles (Trento, Italy), 6-06-1967|

 2008: member of the committee for the selection of the Director of the European Theoretical Spectroscopy Facility.

-2007-2010: member of the teaching executive committee (Giunta) for the Physics Department at Milan University.
+2007-2010: member of the teaching executive board (Giunta) for the Physics Department at University of Milano.

 2006-current: proposer and local contact of the Physics and Chemistry of Advanced Materials (PCAM) European Doctorate network.

-2003-2011 and 2013-current: member of the Council of teachers of the Physics, Astrophysics and Applied Physics PhD School of the Milan University.
-In years 2003-2007 NM operated as the Council's Scientific Secretary.
+2003-2011 and 2013-current: member of the Board of the PhD School in Physics, Astrophysics and Applied Physics of the University of Milano.
+In years 2003-2007 NM was in charge of the Board's Scientific Secretariat.

-1998-current: Referee of approximately 90 manuscripts for the following journals: Beilstein J. Nanotechnol., Chem.
+1998-current: Referee of approximately 100 manuscripts for the following journals: Beilstein J. Nanotechnol., Chem.
 Phys.
 Lett., Commun.
 Theor.
 Phys., Comput.
 Theor.
 Chem., Eur.
 Phys.
-J. B, Europhys Lett., J. Mol.
-Struct., J. Phys.
+J. B, Europhys Lett., J. Appl.
+Phys., J. Mol.
+Struct., J. Nanopart.
+Res., J. Phys.
 B, J. Phys.
 Chem.
 Solids, J. Supercond.
 Novel Magnet., Model.
 Simul.
 Mater.
 Sci.
-Eng., Philos.
+Eng., Nat.
+Commun., Philos.
 Mag., Phys.
 Chem.
 Chem.
 Phys., Phys.
 Lett.
 A, Phys.
 Rev. A + B + E + Lett., Phys.
 Status Solidi B, Tribol.
 Lett., and Rep. Math.
 Phys.
-Referee of research projects for: the German Research Foundation (DFG); the Italian Supercomputing Center Cineca; the Italian Ministry of Research (MIUR).
+2002-current: Referee of research projects for: the German Research Foundation (DFG); the Italian Ministry of Research (MIUR); the Italian Supercomputing Center CINECA; Leiden Univ. & Erasmus Univ.
+Rotterdam & Delft Univ.
+Technol.
+(Leading Fellows Postdoc Programme).

 2016-2017: co-organizer of the Joint ICTP-COST-MODPHYSFRICT Conference on 'Trends in Nanotribology 2017' (TiN17), Trieste, June 26-30, 2017 - indico.ictp.it/event/7971/ .